ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 <img style="max-width: 550px" class="none" alt="" src="/assets/images/estate/large_org.png" />

 In larger and/or more complex organisations it is not so simple.
 Often, as in the diagram above an organisation does multiple things and may have various separate subsidiaries that are not aligned or only partially aligned from a tech perspective.
 This may stem from an acquisition whereby there has yet to be full re-platforming or just that the 2 brands do very different things.
 Government or university departments are another example where IT teams will exist at different layers and be quite independent.
-There may be a mixed picture as shown below where some HR systems and single-sign on are provided across the complete group nisation but otherwise a subsidiary is run independently.
+There may be a mixed picture as shown below where some HR systems and single-sign on are provided across the complete group organisation but otherwise a subsidiary is run independently.

 <img style="max-width: 550px" class="none" alt="" src="/assets/images/estate/large_org_share.png" />